pykla/pykla.github.io/README.md

-# Python Kampala Community Website.
+# Python Kampala Community Website

-## The website is under contruction with the following features;
+## The website is under contruction with the following features

 - Upcoming Events
 - Previous Talks()
 - Team